maafiri/azure-content/articles/expressroute/expressroute-faqs.md

 Yes.
 We accept up to 4000 route prefixes for private peering and public peering.
 You can increase this to 10,000 routes if you enable the ExpressRoute premium feature.

 ### Are there restrictions on IP ranges I can advertise over the BGP session?
-Prefixes advertised through BGP must be /29 or larger (/28 to /8).

 We will filter out private prefixes (RFC1918) in the public peering BGP session.

 ### What happens if I exceed the BGP limits?